AutoCAD has many features that simplify the drawing process, such as OSNAP, ORTHO, and more.

 B. Object Snap Tracking

-We can use this tracking line for various purposes, such as:
+You can use this tracking line for various purposes, such as:

-OSNAP Tracking can be enable and disable by clicking its icon in the Status Bar, or by pressing the F11 key on the keyboard.
+in the Status Bar, or by pressing the F11 key on the keyboard.
 This feature cannot be used if OSNAP is OFF.

 C. Temporary OSNAP / Snap Override